vinaya » pli-tv-pvr » Parivāra

 Kathaṁ ñattito kammāni vipajjanti?

-How do legal procedures fail in respect of motion?
+How do legal procedures fail with respect to motion?

 Pañcahākārehi ñattito kammāni vipajjanti—